 2. I use a combination of sweet and tart apples, the majority being sweet.
 I recommend Honey Crisp, Macintosh, or Golden Delicious for the sweet variety, and Granny Smith for the tart.
 See more information on baking apples here.

-3. If you do not have or do not want to use arrowroot powder, I recommend an equal volume of cornstarch or instant tapioca.
+3. If you do not have or do not want to use cornstarch or arrowroot powder, I recommend an equal volume of instant tapioca.
 Looking for arrowroot in Brooklyn?
 Take a trip to Sahadi’s.

 4. I have linked to a lattice top tutorial in the content above.
 If you would like to braid your crust, braid three strips at a time and lay them over the filling before proceeding.